lander2k2/kube-cluster/README.md

     $ cp terraform.tfvars.example terraform.tfvars
 ```

-4. Open `terraform.tfvars` and add or edit the infor for:
+4. Open `terraform.tfvars` and add or edit the various values.
+Don't worry about the AMI values just yet.
+We will add those after the images are built.

-    * key pair
-    * VPC ID
-    * subnet IDs
-    * desired instance types
-    * initial worker count

-    We'll add the AMIs after the images are built.

 5. Build your 5 machine images.
 Note the AMI IDs as you build them and add to `terraform.tfvars`.
 ```